d-khan/java/Syllabus-Fall2024.md

 Thank you for doing your part to conserve resources in your academic life and keeping our campus environment clean.
 ____
-Last updated on Apr 2024
+Last updated on Aug 2024